 The System and Organization Controls (SOC) report is an independent audit report for security, availability, and confidentiality control checkpoints of the Tencent Cloud platform.
 The report provided to you and your auditors will be adjusted according to the types of attestation services in order to meet specific needs.

-The SOC Reports are a series of reports on the internal controls of a service organization, issued by a third party accounting firm, in accordance with the relevant standards of the American Institute of Certified Public Accountants (AICPA).
+SOC reports are a series of reports related to internal controls of a service organization issued by professional third-party accounting firms in compliance with the applicable guidelines of the American Institute of Certified Public Accountants (AICPA).

-The SOC series of Reports provides Tencent Cloud users with valuable information so as to assess and resolve risks associated with service providers.
+The SOC reports can provide Tencent Cloud users with valuable information to evaluate and resolve risks related to the service organization: